Friday: 1.14 Canynge Hall

 Francesca Bellazzi (Bristol)

-In this paper, I aim to elucidate the relationship between kinds and essences.
-The two concepts are linked in philosophy, as shown, for instance, by the (neo)-Aristotelian conception for which definitions are definitions of kinds of things and the content of the definition is given by the essence (Aristotle Metaphysics Z, Post.
-Analytics B et al.}, Fine 1994, Koslicki 2011 et al.).
-However, the relationship between the two is far from being clear.
+In this paper, I aim to elucidate the relationship between kinds and essences, that is far from being clear.
 Here, I will propose a view inspired by Aquinas' De ente et essentia that aims to solve this issue thanks to a form of realism on essences and nominalism on kinds.

-First, I will consider constituent ontologies (often referred as Neo-Aristotelians) and Lowe's ontology.
-Both of them have a commitment on the existence of substantial universals, i.e. kinds, as entities that play a crucial role in constituting particular substances.
-In these frameworks, kinds respect the Principle of Instantiation: kinds or universal properties cannot exist un-instantiated, i.e. all universals exist in space and time, or wherever and whenever their particular instances are (Armstrong 1978; Galluzzo 2015; Lowe 2005, 2015; Orilia, Swoyer 2016).
+First, I will consider constituent ontologies (often referred as Neo-Aristotelians).
+They have a commitment on the existence of substantial universals, i.e. kinds, as entities that play a crucial role in constituting particular substances.
+In these frameworks, kinds respect the Principle of Instantiation: kinds or universal properties cannot exist un-instantiated, i.e. all universals exist in space and time, or wherever and whenever their particular instances are.
 However, I argue that a serious commitment on kinds and on the Principle of Instantiation may face a dilemma: either kinds are Platonic universals and they respect the requirements of uniqueness and oneness required by being an entity, or they become particularised universals because they are instantiated.
 I will then propose a view on essences inspired by Aquinas in order to solve the dilemma.
-I will assume a constituent ontology framework, but, instead of kinds, essences are the structures for which something is a “such” and they depend for their existence on the particular: they exist only as the structure of something.
-Kinds are the epistemic correspondent of essences and they are universal concepts, in the sense that kind terms can be predicated of more than one entity.
+I will assume a constituent ontology framework, where essences are the structures for which something is a “such” and they depend for their existence on the particular: they exist only as the structure of something.
+Kinds are conceptual abstractions of essences and they are universal, in the sense that kind terms can be predicated of more than one entity.
 Essences are particularised, but they can be held in common among different objects.
-This derives from the counterfactual generality of essence (Galluzzo 2006, Brower 2016): if it were possible for an essence to exist without depending on the particulars, it would be one and universal.
+This derives from the counterfactual identity of essence and from the commonality: if it were possible for an essence to exist without depending on the particulars, it would be one and universal.
 Thus, essences can be held in common among different objects, but always with a particularised existence.

 In conclusion, there remains no room for ontological kinds: the world becomes a world of particulars provided with an essence.